Arctic Climate Predictions: Pathways to Resilient, Sustainable Societies ARCPATH

 Vetenskapsrådet Baltic natural oxygenation project will determine effects of natural oxygenation of previously anoxic bottoms of the Baltic proper, and the subsequent return to anoxia, on the capacity of sediments to recycle/sequester biogenic elements.

-study the impact of changing climate on circulation and biogeochemical cycles of the integrated North Sea and Baltic Sea system.
+Impact of changing climate on circulation and biogeochemical cycles of the integrated North Sea and Baltic Sea system

 Länsförsäkringar Future Risk of Coastal flooding studies climate-change impacts on the risk of storm-surge flooding at the west coast of Sweden.
 2013-2016.
 SMHI Contact: Helén Andersson